 5. OR/ Professor at a University or Instructor for a Trade School / Technical School for a medical profession

-Please note, you DO NOT complete the Alzheimer's and Dementia seminar prior to registration for Train the Trainer seminar
+Please note, you DO NOT complete the NCCDP / ICCDP Alzheimer's Disease and Dementia Care Seminar prior to registration for Train the Trainer seminar.

 During the Train the Trainer seminar, the Instructors are provided with all training materials to present a comprehensive Alzheimer's Disease and Care Dementia seminar that exceeds all state and national regulations for dementia education.
 Every state is different in the requirements and regulations for dementia education for staff working in long term care settings or home care.
 There are no national standards or federal regulations for nursing homes or assisted living regarding dementia education.
 It is up to each state to determine the requirements for dementia education for long term care settings or home care setting.

 This is a very important aspect of the NCCDP in that we make it easy for the trainer.
 You are provided with NCCDP Alzheimer's dementia curriculum Power Point Curriculum on Memory Stick, over head copies, master hand out notebook, DVD, text books, tests, sample evaluations, sample sign in sheets, sample brochure.